bokunda/cloud-sales-system/README.md

 TODO:

 ## Future Improvements
+- Create dedicated libraries for services that can be reused on other projects and publish them on nuget repository.
-- Error handling can be improved.
+- Error handling should be improved.
 - All tests should be covered.
--